EmotiBit/EmotiBit_Docs/Getting_Started/EmotiBit_Getting_Started.md

 ### Get the Software - Download the Oscilloscope!
 - To start using the EmotiBit, you will also need the Oscilloscope designed for the EmotiBit.
 [Get the Oscilloscope](https://github.com/EmotiBit/ofxEmotiBit/releases/latest).
   - You will find the software as  `.zip` files attached under the `Assets` dropdown.
-Go ahead and download the EmotiBit Oscilloscope(`EmotiBit-Oscilloscope.zip`) and the dataParser(`EmotiBit-DataParser.zip`).
+Go ahead and download the `EmotiBitSoftware-macOS.zip` for mac OS or `EmotiBitSoftware-Windows.zip` for windows platform.
   - Follow the instructions provided below based on the Operating Syatem(Windows, Mac, Linux) you are currently using:
     - **For Mac Users:**
         - **Note** that the Software is currently supported only for macOS-**Mojave**[version 10.14] and macOS-**Catalina**[version 10.15].
+Make sure you are using a compatible macOS version.
             You can find your macOS version by clicking on the `Apple Logo`(on the top left of your screen) > `About This Mac`.
             ![alt-text][macOS-version]
         - Move the downloaded zip file to a folder location you desire.
-Double click on the .zip file to extract it and you will see the a new folder is created in the same directory with the contents of the zip file.
+Double click on the .zip file to extract it.
-        - You will find the Application(EmotiBit Oscilloscope or EmotiBit DataParser) in the `Bin` folder under the extracted folder just created.
+        - You will find the Application(`EmotiBit Oscilloscope` and `EmotiBit DataParser`) in the extracted folder.
         ![][oscilloscope-drirectory]
             - **Opening in mojave:**
                 - Right click on the EmotiBitOscilloscope app.
 Choose **Open**.